praveenraam/DailyCodingNote/DBMS/Keys in RDBMS.md

 ![[Pasted image 20241231120814.png]]
 ##### Super key
-This is collection of one or more column that allow only unique values in tuples and allows null Ex : From the above Picture, we can see that the collection of EmpID, EmpLicense and EmpPassport is a super key in the table.
+This is collection of one or more keys that allow only unique values in tuples.
+Ex : From the above Picture, we can see that the collection of EmpID, EmpLicense and EmpPassport is a super key in the table.

 You can make any number of combination to form the collection.